obengwilliam/awesome-me/designing-data-intensive-applications/datamodels&query.md

-This chapter is mostly about helping you deciding on which data model to choose in your application precisely when making a decision on how to store them.
+This chapter is mostly about helping you deciding on which data model, data query to choose in your application precisely when making a decision on how to store them.

 ## Data model
 - An application can be considered as layers of data model representations.